 - You must pre-register for the Special Needs Shelter using the application above.

-- You must have a companion/caregiver accompany you during the time you shelter, as we have a limited number of staff working.
+- You need a companion/caregiver to accompany you during the time you shelter, as we have a limited number of staff working.

 - You will receive a confirmation letter and instructions to advise that your name is on the registry, and what to expect if shelters are opening.